 DHCS works closely with other state entities serving this population as part of the outreach effort.
-DHCS is working with the California Department of Aging (CDA) to encourage effective communications between the State and the local HICAPs.
-During the beginning of the passive enrollment process, CDA sent out monthly surveys to the HICAPs and Area Agencies on Aging (AAA) asking them to identify issues and needs.
-Based on these monthly surveys and regular communications with the HICAPs, DHCS and CDA developed new and updated materials for the HICAPs and hosted regular webinars to provide updates and answer questions.
+DHCS continues to work with the California Department of Aging (CDA) to encourage effective communications between the state and the local HICAPs.
+In addition, DHCS and the Department of Managed Health Care (DMHC) established an

-DHCS and the Department of Managed Health Care (DMHC) established an Ombudsman program to assist beneficiaries.
-The Ombudsman program managed by DMHC went live on April 1, 2014, and is operated by the Legal Aid Society of San Diego and several experienced subcontractors located in the CCI counties.
+Ombudsman program to assist beneficiaries.
+The Ombudsman program went live on April 1, 2014, and is operated by the Legal Aid Society of San Diego and several experienced subcontractors located in the CCI counties.
 The Legal Aid Society of San Diego and its subcontractors are highly experienced in providing consumer assistance services.
-The subcontractors report their concerns and issues directly to DMHC.
-In addition, DHCS held bi-monthly meetings with the Legal Aid Society of San Diego to work on ongoing issues and to exchange information about Ombudsman work; these meetings continue as needed.
+Originally the Ombudsman program was managed by DMHC; however, effective July 1, 2017, DHCS assumed management of the Ombudsman program.
+The subcontractors now report their concerns and issues directly to DHCS.
+DHCS holds meetings with the Legal Aid Society of San Diego to work on ongoing issues and to exchange information about Ombudsman work; these meetings, previously held on a bimonthly basis, continue as needed.
+In addition, DHCS attends and participates in biannual Spring Collaborative conferences with the Ombudsman program and other state programs participating in Cal MediConnect.

-DHCS has worked extensively to increase outreach to health care providers, beneficiaries, and other stakeholders, including developing three educational toolkits, available at: http://calduals.org/learn-more-resources/toolkits/
+DHCS has worked extensively to increase outreach to health care providers, beneficiaries, and other stakeholders, including developing three educational toolkits, available at: http://calduals.org/learn-more-resources/toolkits/.

-- CCI Physician Toolkit-provides information on how providers can work with health plans and how they can participate in care coordination activities. - CCI Beneficiary Toolkit-provides a cohesive story of the program and provides stand-alone fact sheets that cover various topics and aspects of Cal MediConnect and the CCI in more depth. - Cal MediConnect Hospital Case Manager Toolkit-provides guidance, answers common questions, and relays important information about Cal MediConnect to hospital case managers and discharge planners.
+- The CCI Physician Toolkit provides information on how providers can work with health plans and how they can participate in care coordination activities. - The Cal MediConnect Beneficiary Toolkit provides a cohesive story of the program and provides stand-alone fact sheets that cover various aspects of Cal MediConnect and the CCI in more depth.
+It was designed to support beneficiaries and to act as a resource for health plans, advocates, and community organizations (including HICAPs and the Ombudsman) that engage directly with beneficiaries. - The Cal MediConnect Hospital Case Manager Toolkit provides guidance, answers common questions, and relays important information about Cal MediConnect to hospital case managers and discharge planners.
 The goal of this toolkit is to facilitate beneficiary transitions out of the hospital and back into the community.

-In January 2015, DHCS hosted the first of a series of Cal MediConnect provider summits to increase communication between providers, health plans, and health plan delegates.
-DHCS hosted a second Cal MediConnect provider summit in June 2015 and continues to look for opportunities for future summits.
+In January 2015, DHCS began hosting the first of a series of Cal MediConnect provider summits to increase communication between providers, health plans, and health plan delegates.
+A meeting was conducted in May 2018 to address the issue of connecting Duals receiving LTSS services to care coordination.
+Best practices are still being gathered for analysis.